Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both fake clues clearly point to baseball and a track sport, respectively, successfully misdirecting away from tennis and towards the incorrect options.
-They are believable in the context of sports.
+The fake clues do not point to any of the *incorrect answer choices* (Badminton, Soccer).
+Instead, they point to sports entirely outside the given options (American Football/Rugby, Motorsports), making them ineffective for misdirection within the context of the game's choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices